google/dagger/README.md

 A fast dependency injector for Java and Android.

 Dagger is a compile-time framework for dependency injection.
-It uses no reflection or runtime bytecode generation, does all its analysis at compile-time, and generates plain Java source code.
+It uses n reflection or runtime bytecode generation, does all its analysis at compile-time, and generates plain Java source code.